Viticulture: Field blend

 A field blend is a wine that is produced from two or more different grape varieties interplanted in the same vineyard.
 In the days before precise varietal identification, let alone rigorous clonal selection, a vineyard might be planted by taking cuttings from another vineyard and therefore approximately copying its genetic makeup.
 This meant that one vine could be Zinfandel and the next Carignan.
 When making wine with little equipment to spare for separate vinification of different varieties, field blends allowed effortless, though inflexible, blending.

 Fermentation tanks are now cheap enough that the field blend is an anachronism, and almost all wines are assembled by blending from smaller, individual lots.
 However, in California some of the oldest (and lowest-yielding) Zinfandel comes from vineyards that are field-blended.
 Ridge Vineyards owns the Lytton Springs vineyards in Sonoma County, which were planted from 1900 to 1905 in what Ridge calls "a traditional field blend of about seventy percent Zinfandel, twenty percent Petite Sirah, and ten percent Grenache and Carignan."

 Gemischter Satz (Mixed set) is a wine term in German equivalent to a field blend, which means that grapes of different varieties are planted, harvested and vinified together.
 In older times, this was common, but the practice has almost stopped.
 It is, however, a specialty of Vienna.

 Other traditional field blends include Alsace wine, notably edelzwicker and gentil blends, and Douro wine.

+Sustainability

+Sustainable production meets the needs of the present generation without restricting the ability of future generations to meet their own needs.
+At the end of the 1990s the increased implementation of beneficial and environmentally friendlier production methods, such as "integrated viticulture", "organic-biological viticulture" and "biodynamic viticulture" in the vineyards marked the beginning of a more sustainable production in some regions.

+Further measures to improve sustainability have been tried in projects: Examples include the combination with wood production.
+The use of sheep in vineyards (also known as integrated sheep-vineyard systems) would also be a viable dual-use system and could increase land use efficiency and biodiversity.
+However, the use of pesticides poses intolerable veterinary risks in many forms of implementation.
+So these risks severely restrict the temporal and spatial possibilities to introduce sheep in vineyards.
+The sowing of native wild herbs can generate very positive results for species conservation.